Nicolás Ardito Barletta Vallarino: Election in May 1984

-Arias's platform emphasized the need to reduce the influence of the military in Panamanian politics.
-Ardito Barletta's platform emphasized the reestablishment of democracy, economic development, and honest and efficient government.
-The US government declared that Ardito Barletta's victory must be seen as an important forward step in Panama's transition to democracy.
+In office as president

 Ardito Barletta, a strait-laced and soft-spoken technocrat, took office on 11 October 1984.
 In his inaugural address, the newly elected president pledged to repair the economy, fight corruption, and unite Panama's political parties.
 He quickly launched an attack on the country's economic problems and sought help from multilateral institutions to support an economic restructuring program.
 He promised to modernize the government's bureaucracy and implement an economic program that would generate a 5% annual growth rate.

-On 13 November 1984, to meet the IMF's requirements for a US$603 million loan renegotiation, Ardito Barletta announced economic austerity measures, including a 7% tax on all services and reduced budgets for cabinet ministries and autonomous government agencies, including the Defense Forces.
+On 13 November 1984, to meet the requirements imposed by the International Monetary Fund (IMF) for a US$603 million loan renegotiation, Ardito Barletta announced economic austerity measures, including a 7% tax on all services and reduced budgets for cabinet ministries and autonomous government agencies, including the Defense Forces.
 In response to massive protests and strikes by labor, student, and professional organizations, he revoked some of those measures ten days later.
 Ardito Barletta's headstrong administrative style also offended Panamanian politicians, who had a customary backslapping and backroom style of politicking.
 During his tenure, the Defense Forces promised support to his program but effectively undermined the negotiations Ardito Barletta was pursuing with industrialists, labor leaders, and other business groups to achieve some economic reforms.

 While Ardito Barletta was visiting New York City, government critic Hugo Spadafora was found brutally murdered and decapitated.
 Spadafora had revealed that he had evidence linking Noriega to drug trafficking and illegal arms dealing.
 Relatives of Spadafora claimed that witnesses had seen him in the custody of Panamanian security forces near the Costa Rica border immediately before his decapitated body was found on 14 September 1985.
 Ardito Barletta promised to bring the killers to justice and recommended an independent commission to investigate the crime.
 At a meeting at Defense Forces Headquarters between Ardito Barletta and the commanders, serious discrepancies arose, leading to Ardito Barletta's resignation on 27 September 1985, after only eleven months in office.
 Ardito Barletta was succeeded the next day by his first vice president, Eric Arturo Delvalle, who announced a new cabinet on 3 October 1985.

 The ousting of Ardito Barletta is considered to have been the beginning of the end for Noriega; Ardito Barletta had been considered the best hope for a transition to democracy by Washington.
 Within four years, Noriega had been thrown out of office by American military intervention.

 Post-presidency

 Later on, Ardito Barletta was General Administrator of the Interoceanic Region Authority (ARI) from 1995 to 2000, an agency in charge of receiving, administrating, planning, and incorporating the former Canal Zone to national development.
-Today Ardito Barletta is a member of the Washington based think-tank The Inter-American Dialogue.
+Today Ardito Barletta is a member of the Washington-based think-tank The Inter-American Dialogue.